omgnetwork/omg-samples/omg-js/app/01-balances/README.md

-# Retrieve rootchain and childchain balances
+# Retrieve root chain and child chain balances

-_By the end of this tutorial you should know how to retrieve rootchain and childchain balances for Alice and Bob._
+_By the end of this tutorial you should know how to retrieve root chain and child chain balances for Alice and Bob._

 ## Intro

-The example uses `getBalance` function provided by [web3.js](https://github.com/ethereum/web3.js) to retrieve the balance from the roothchain (Ethereum network), and `getBalance` or `getErc20Balance` functions provided by [omg-js](https://github.com/omisego/omg-js) to retrieve balance from the childchain (OMG Network).
+The example uses `getBalance` function provided by [web3.js](https://github.com/ethereum/web3.js) to retrieve the balance from the root chain (Ethereum network), and `getBalance` or `getErc20Balance` functions provided by [omg-js](https://github.com/omisego/omg-js) to retrieve balance from the child chain (OMG Network).

 ## Steps

-1. App setup.
+1. App setup
-2. Logging childchain balances for Alice.
+2. Logging chil dchain balances for Alice
-3. Logging rootchain balances for Alice.
+3. Logging root chain balances for Alice
-4. Logging childchain balances for Bob.
+4. Logging child chain balances for Bob
-5. Logging rootchain balances for Bob.
+5. Logging root chain balances for Bob

 ### 1. App setup

-You can find the full Javascript segment of this tutorial in `01-balances/balance.js`.
+You can find the full Javascript segment of this tutorial in [balances.js](./balances.js).
 The first lines define dependent libraries, packages, and configs:

 ```
 import Web3 from "web3";